wilsonfreitas/python-bizdays/README.md

 > **Important note on date arguments and returning dates**
 >
-> As you can see in the examples all date arguments are strings ISO formated (`YYYY-mm-dd` or `%Y-%m-%d`), but they can also be passed as `datetime.date` objects.
+> As you can see in the examples all date arguments are strings ISO formatted (`YYYY-mm-dd` or `%Y-%m-%d`), but they can also be passed as `datetime.date` objects.
 > All returning dates are `datetime.date` objects (or a sequence of it).

 ### Calendar Specification

-Calendar specification is a `.cal` file containing the weekdays to be considered as nonworking days and a ISO formated list of dates representing holidays.
+Calendar specification is a `.cal` file containing the weekdays to be considered as nonworking days and a ISO formatted list of dates representing holidays.
 Here it follows an example called `Test.cal`:

 	Saturday